-7.1 Assess and identify gaps (if any) in the EPP's evidence relating to the CAEP standards and the progress m addressing those gaps.
+7.1 Assess and identify gaps (if any) in the EPP's evidence relating to the CAEP standards and the progre on addressing those gaps.
 This is an opportunity to share the EPP's assessment of its evidence.
-It may help to use Readiness for Accreditation Self-Assessment Checklist, the CAEP Accreditation Handbook (for initial level programs), or the CAEP Handbook: Guidance on Self-Study Reports for Accreditation at the Advanced Level
+It may hell the Readiness for Accreditation Self-Assessment Checklist, the CAEP Accreditation Handbook (for initial lex programs), or the CAEP Handbook: Guidance on Self-Study Reports for Accreditation at the Advanced Level